vgmoose/GlassController/README.md

 - KeyBinding: Press a given key, while holding zero or more modifier keys (like Cmd)
 - LaunchApp: Start an app given the full path to the .app file
 - MouseClick: Perform a mouse click with the given mouse button, while holding modifiers, at the current coordinates
+- Shortcut: Run an installed Apple Shortcuts "Shortcut" by name

 ### Activator
 Activators are inputs that occur on the Touchpad that must occur in order for the given Result to fire.